LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Engagement attributes/multi-currency.md

 ## How to change your default currency

-1. In the campaigns footnote, next to default currency, **click edit.**
+1. In the Campaign Builder footnote, next to default currency, **click edit.**
 2. Find the default currency you wish to use on the account.
 3. Click **select**.